Samuelwanza/awesomebooks-es6/README.md

 # 📖 [Awesome Books Project] <a name="about-project"></a>

-**[Awesome Books]** is a project that we have developed to showcase our skills in DOM Manipulation and Dynamic Functionality application.
+**[Awesome Books]** is a project that we have developed to showcase our skills in DOM Manipulation and Dynamic Functionality application and es6 manipulation

 <br>